 If you simply try to ignore them, night sweats will continue to rob you of sleep, resulting in severe fatigue and even depression.
 To get ahead of night sweats and sleep loss during menopause:

 - Ask your partner if you snore.
 Hot flashes and night sweats in middle-aged women may be linked to an increased risk for obstructive sleep apnea, a sleep disorder characterized by repeated pauses in breathing during sleep, according to a study by Mayo Clinic researchers.
-The study, published April 2018 in Menopause, found that women who had high blood pressure and were obese had an especially high risk for sleep apnea.
+The study, published April 2018 in Menopause, found that women who had high blood pressure and obesity had an especially high risk for sleep apnea.
 Weight loss can help treat sleep apnea and has profound spillover benefits on heart and overall health, Dr. Faubion says.
 Risk of heart disease also rises with advancing age and menopause.
 If weight loss doesn't make a difference, other treatments are available.
 Talk to your doctor.

 - Dress in thin light layers to stay cool at night.
 Moisture-wicking sheets and pillowcases may also help you stay cooler and drier during sleep.